MicrosoftDocs/visualstudio-docs/docs/debugger/supported-code-changes-cpp.md

 - Debugging an old version of your code after a new version failed to build because of build errors.

-- Using a custom compiler (cl.exe) path.
+- Using a custom compiler (*cl.exe*) path.
 For security reasons, for recompilation of a file during Edit and Continue, Visual Studio will always use the installed compiler.
 If you are using a custom compiler path (for example, through a custom `$(ExecutablePath)` variable in your `*.props` file), a warning will be displayed and Visual Studio will fall back to using the installed compiler of the same version/architecture.

 - FASTBuild build system.
-FASTBuild is currently not compatible with the “Enable Minimal Rebuild (/Gm)” compiler switch and so Edit and Continue is not supported.
+FASTBuild is currently not compatible with the “Enable Minimal Rebuild (`/Gm`)” compiler switch and so Edit and Continue is not supported.

 - Legacy Architectures/VC Toolsets.
 With the VC 140 toolset, the default debugger supports Edit and Continue with both X86 and X64 applications.
 Legacy toolsets support only X86 applications.
-Toolsets older than VC 120 should use the legacy debugger by checking _Debug_ > _Options_ > _General_ > Use Native Compatibility Mode, to use Edit and Continue.
+Toolsets older than VC 120 should use the legacy debugger by checking “_Debug_ > _Options_ > _General_ > Use Native Compatibility Mode” in order to use Edit and Continue.

 ## <a name="BKMK_Linking_limitations"></a> Linking limitations